caraya/personal-blog/content/blog/exploring-reactivity-in-javascript.md

 The idea is that your app's UI will reflect changes as soon as they happen without requiring a full page reload.

-In this post we'll look at What is reactivity, how does it work using three different approaches, and an example of using reactivity in front end projects
+In this post, we'll look at What is reactivity, how it works using three different approaches, and an example of using reactivity in front-end projects

 ## What is reactivity

-In the context of front end development, reactivity programming deals with data streams and the propagation of change.
+In the context of front-end development, reactivity programming deals with data streams and the propagation of change.

 In reactive programming, data is modeled as a sequence of events, and the application reacts to these events by updating its state.